 At Woza, we believe service should not end when you leave your trip.
-Therefore, on each trip we devise plans to stay connected and continue helping our partners throughout the year.
+Therefore, on each trip we devised plans to stay connected and continue helping our partners throughout the year.
 Each itinerary is carefully crafted around community partners who share our mission and commitment to using soccer as a vehicle for social impact.
 Our partnerships are carefully vetted and result from multi-year relationships with local contacts and soccer experts.
-Woza staff members invest a significant amount of time during the non-summer months traveling to visit our partners, volunteering within their programs, and seeking to understand their unique needs and approaches to local issues.
+Woza staff members invest a significant amount of time during the non-summer months connecting with our partners and seeking to understand their unique needs and approaches to local issues.

 Before We Go